Tony-Xiayi-Ding/Tony-Xiayi-Ding.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Tony Ding
-subtitle: Master of Science in Health Data Science at Harvard University
+subtitle: MS in Health Data Science at Harvard University
 ---

 My name is Tony Ding.
 I have the following qualities: